A blue-straggler merger scenario origin for the $\gamma$~Persei binary system: Discussion

 where $T_{\rm true}$ is the actual age of the system, $T_{\rm merg}$ is the time of the merger, and $t_{\rm app}$ is the apparent age calculated from observations.
 Solving for $T_{\rm merg}$ yields

 Using the calculated ranges for the system age and apparent age of the primary component (see Table\,\ref{tab:mesa_results}), one can constrain a time window for the epoch of the merger as

 Thus, the merger must have occurred no later than $\sim 500$--$775\,\mathrm{Myr}$ ago.
-Assuming that the system is $750-900$\,Myr old, the merger likely took place $\sim 150-200$\,Myr after formation, while the progenitor stars were still on the main-sequence.
+Assuming that the system is $750-900$\,Myr old, the merger likely took place $\sim 150-200$\,Myr after formation, while the progenitor stars were still on the main sequence.

-\subsection{Constraining the Progenitor Masses for the Primary Component}
+\subsection{Constraining the progenitor masses for the primary component}

 Assuming that the present-day primary component was produced by a MS+MS merger, we can constrain the masses of the progenitor merging stars.
 This can be obtained by using the current age of the system from the secondary component of the $\gamma$~Persei system and the estimated lifetime of the merging main-sequence stars ($t_\mathrm{MS}$).
 The latter can be approximated as